Glasgesicht/MDC/README.md

 # MDC

-Small project to genertate MDC's from Data import with many contextual presets.
+Small project to genertate MDC's from Data import with many contextual presets for the use in the flight simulator "DCS: World"

 This is in a heavy WIP state.
 The current programm represets a rough scaffold of what this will eventually become.